Akpams/pc-maintenance/README.md

 ## PC Maintenance Website

 Welcome to the PC Maintenance website!
-This project helps you keep your computer in top shape with various tools and tips.
+This project is designed to help you keep your computer in top shape with a variety of tools, tips, and support options.
 Project Structure

 The project directory includes the following files and folders:

-    assets/: Contains all the media and supplementary files used in the website. css/: Stylesheets for the website.
+    assets/: Contains all media and supplementary files used in the website. css/: Stylesheets for the website.
-        images/: Image files used in the site. text/: Text files with additional information or content. js/: JavaScript files for interactive functionality.
+        images/: Image files used on the site. text/: Text files with additional information or content. js/: JavaScript files for interactive functionality.
-        webfonts/: Custom web fonts used in the site.
+        webfonts/: Custom web fonts used on the site.

-    CNAME: File used for custom domain setup (if applicable).

-    index.html: The main HTML file for the website.

-    LICENSE: The license file detailing the terms under which the website's code and content can be used.

-Getting Started

-    Clone the repository:

-    bash

-git clone ttps://github.com/Akpams/pc-maintenance.git

-Navigate to the project directory:

-bash

-    cd pc-maintenance

-    Open index.html in your web browser to view the website.
+AI Chatbot Integration

+The site is integrated with an AI chatbot that serves as a digital support assistant.
+The chatbot can assist with various inquiries related to computer repair and maintenance, provide troubleshooting tips, guide you through the booking process, and offer general support.
 License

 This project is licensed under the terms specified in the LICENSE file.
 Contact

-For any questions or issues, please contact ## sundayhames115@gmail.com
+For any questions or issues, please contact sundayhames115@gmail.com.